Legal

 Retention: for as long as your subscription is active; consent logs are additionally retained for 3 years after the end of the subscription as evidence in the event of complaints.

-Withdrawal: every newsletter contains a one-click unsubscribe link in the footer.
+Withdrawal: every newsletter contains an unsubscribe option in the footer.
 Alternatively a short email to info@traqx.io is sufficient.

 Processor: transactional emails and the newsletter are sent via the Google Workspace SMTP relay (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland); the Google Workspace data-processing agreement applies.
-We currently use no third-party email-marketing tool; recipient and sequence management is self-hosted in our own system.
-Should this change, we will update this section.
+Recipient, list and sequence management for the newsletter is self-hosted in WordPress / FluentCRM.
+The separate processing for webinar registrations is described in section 5b.

 A consolidated view of all retention periods with the rationale behind each one — the principle: minimal storage, clear purpose, documented basis.